azap2124/bellabeat_case_study_sql/README.md

 2. Formatted the column names to snake case style for consistency throughout my analysis.
 3. Formatted all date data into MM/DD/YY date format.
 4. I converted all numerical data into the Number format, with a maximum of two decimal places.
-5. Created a new file, named daily_activity_weekday.csv, where I added an Activity column to the daily_activity.csv dataset and included the corresponding day names to the date column.
-This modification aimed to facilitate the analysis of weekdays and weekends based on this column.

 #### Data Integrity
 The data that was chosen has been uploaded onto SQL Server Management Studio for the purpose of my analysis.
 Queries were executed in order to examine the quantity of unique Ids present within each respective table.The following code was ran: